modin-project/modin/docs/getting_started/installation.rst

 .. code-block:: bash

-  conda install -c conda-forge modin-ray modin-dask modin-unidist modin-hdk
+  conda install -c conda-forge modin-ray modin-dask modin-mpi modin-hdk

+Refer to `Installing with conda`_ section of the unidist documentation for more details on how to install a specific MPI implementation to run on.

 ``conda`` may be slow installing ``modin-all`` or combitations of execution engines so we currently recommend using libmamba solver for the installation process.
 To do this install it in a base environment: